 Now led by engineering firm AKRF, and including BIG, the City’s Department of Design and Construction (DDC) has proceeded with a first phase, called East Side Coastal Resilience, that would protect the most vulnerable stretch along the East River.
 Two years in, the project was delayed and expensively revised to add a network of storage pipes that will run inside the barrier, because the amount of inland runoff had been underestimated.
 (Disclosure: I worked for DDC, but not on either of its projects discussed in this story.)

-Last fall, the team unveiled another major revision.
+In fall 2018, the team unveiled another major revision.
 Designed in secret, this latest scheme would replace an existing 57.5-acre park along the river, raising it about 8 feet, an elevation higher than anticipated 100-year floods.
 The original design would have placed the protective elements inland of the park, adjacent to a major highway, leaving the park largely unaffected.
 The new design, by raising the bulkhead at the water’s edge to the necessary height, requires the replacement of the park at the higher level on fill.
 Even with the much-expanded scope this change entails, the City “will deliver protection one full hurricane season sooner than the original design,” according to Phil Ortiz, spokesman for the Mayor’s Office of Resiliency, which is overseeing the project.